mdelapenya/docker-go-sdk/README.md

 ## Contributing

 We welcome contributions!
-Please open issues or submit pull requests.
+Please read the [CONTRIBUTING](./CONTRIBUTING.md) file and open issues or submit pull requests once you're ready.
 Make sure your changes are well-tested and documented.

 ## Licensing